Mortimer R. Proctor

-Mortimer Robinson Proctor (May 30, 1889 – April 28, 1968), known as Mortimer R. Proctor, was an American politician from Vermont.
+Mortimer Robinson Proctor (May 30, 1889 – April 28, 1968) was an American politician from Vermont.
 He served as the 62nd lieutenant governor of Vermont from 1941 to 1945, and as the 66th governor of Vermont from 1945 to 1947.

 Biography

 Proctor was born in Proctor, Vermont, to Fletcher Dutton Proctor, the fifty-first Governor of Vermont, and Minnie Euretta Robinson Proctor.
 He studied at The Hill School.
 He graduated from Yale University in 1912.
 He married first Margaret Cynthia Chisholm on May 30, 1916, in Proctor.
 He married second Dorothy Chisholm, the sister of his first wife, on March 8, 1924.
 They divorced.
 He married third Lillian Washburn Bryan on November 14, 1942, in Proctor.
 Lillian died in 1961.
 At the time of his death he was married to Geraldine Gates Proctor.